David Carradine: Music career

 In addition to his acting career, Carradine was a musician.
 He sang and played the piano, the guitar, and the flute, among other instruments.
-In 1970, Carradine played one half of a flower-power beatnik duo in the season 4 Ironside episode, "The Quincunx", performing the songs "I Stepped on a Flower", "Lonesome Stranger", and "Sorrow of the Singing Tree".
+In 1970, Carradine played one half of a flower power beatnik duo in the season 4 Ironside episode, "The Quincunx", performing the songs "I Stepped on a Flower", "Lonesome Stranger", and "Sorrow of the Singing Tree".
 He recorded an album titled Grasshopper, which was released in 1975.
 His musical talents were often integrated into his screen performances.
-He performed several of Woody Guthrie's songs for the movie, Bound for Glory.
+He performed several of Woody Guthrie's songs for the film Bound for Glory.
 For the Kung Fu series, he made flutes out of bamboo that he had planted on the Warner Brothers lot.
-He later made several flutes for the movie Circle of Iron, one of which he later played in Kill Bill.
-Carradine wrote and performed the theme songs for at least two movies that he starred in, Americana and Sonny Boy.
+He later made several flutes for the film Circle of Iron, one of which he later played in Kill Bill.
+Carradine wrote and performed the theme songs for at least two films that he starred in, Americana and Sonny Boy.
 The first line from the Sonny Boy theme, "Paint", which he wrote while filming Americana in 1973, is engraved on his headstone.
 He wrote and performed several songs for American Reel (2003) and wrote the score for You and Me.
 He and his brother, Robert, also performed with a band, the Cosmic Rescue Team (also known as Soul Dogs).
 The band performed primarily in small venues and at charity benefits.